Catholic Schoolhouse Tour 3: Week 18

 - Play with probability this week.
 Grab a bag or box, and several balls of different colors (or any item that you have different colors of- pom-poms, popsicle sticks, legos anything that is the same size but different colors).
 Put different combinations of colored items in the bag or box.
 (For example- 6 blue pom-poms and 2 yellow pom-poms).
 Then ask which color you would probably pull out.
 For your older students have them actually calculate the probability.
 For your younger students, just ask questions like which color will you probably pull out?
 Switch up the combinations and have fun!

-- Print the Homonym cards in the Year 1 Week 18 post and play the game ideas with them.
+- Print the Homonym cards in the Tour 1 Week 18 post and play the game ideas with them.

-- This website had some great info, links and videos to learn about Tchaikovsky this last week we study him.
-If there were any fun links or ideas you didn’t get a chance to do in the last few post squeeze them in this week.
+- This website had some great info, links, and videos to learn about Tchaikovsky this last week we study him.
+If there were any fun links or ideas you didn’t get a chance to do in the last few posts squeeze them in this week.

 - Degas painted lots of ballerinas.
 Check out this cute ballerina craft.
 Maybe you could even tie Degas to Tchaikovsky by talking about ballerinas and the Nutcracker.